 Some of the largest, most well known organizations in the world are recognized not only for their dominance in the market, but also for their charitable contributions and efforts to give back to the communities they serve.
 In 2015, the 20 Most Generous Fortune 500 Companies provided over $3.5 billion in monetary donations to charities and nonprofits around the globe.
 In addition, these organizations also volunteer their time, further supporting local and international nonprofits and their causes.
 These companies know that their work extends far beyond just focusing on profit, and their efforts can truly make a meaningful impact on communities and the individuals they serve.

 Undoubtedly, organizations, big and small, can learn a lot from these companies, because giving back has extensive benefits not only for business, but also for the community and employees.
-As we wave goodbye to 2017, it’s an excellent time to assess how your business can boost its company-wide initiative to give back for the coming year.
+As we wave goodbye to another year, it’s an excellent time to assess how your business can boost its company-wide initiative to give back for the coming year.
 Giving back doesn’t have to mean opening your checkbook— businesses can give back in a multitude of ways that can make a meaningful difference.

 Offer paid volunteer days where employees can spend the day giving back.

 It’s important to not only provide exceptional service to your clients, but it is also imperative that your company provides that same level of care to the communities you serve.
 To further promote a culture of philanthropy, implement a volunteer program for your employees.
 As part of the initiative, include two or three days per year that team members can take off, fully-paid, to volunteer with the organizations they’re passionate about.
 This will encourage employees to positively impact their local community and boost their desire to volunteer.